 |Year||Total Cameras Sold||Interchangeable Lenses Sold|

-DSLR shipments have dropped by 56.8% compared to 2018
+DSLR shipments have dropped by 22.2% in 2018 compared to 2017.

-But does this mean the end of DSLR cameras?
+Does this mean the end of DSLR cameras?

 Sales Data for various Cameras leading into 2020

 The statistics come from the Camera and Imaging Products Association (CIPA).

 The trend becomes clear on comparing the sale figures of 2018 & 2019 for various camera categories.